-Mysore Pak is a world-famous sweet and favourite of all.
+Mysore Pak is a world-famous, everyone’s favourite sweet.

-Mysore Pak is a mouthwatering Indian sweet that is first originated in Mysore, Karnataka.
-This famous sweet is made of only three ingredients – gram flour, sugar syrup and lots of ghee.
-This was a royal dessert first prepared for Maharaja Krishnaraja Wadiyar IV.
-Nowadays this is a popular sweet during festivals like Diwali.
-To make a Mysore Pak is an art.
-But by following this recipe and tips, you will get a perfect texture and taste of this yummy sweet.
-So, try this yummy sweet at home and enjoy with your family.
+Mysore Pak is a mouth-watering Indian sweet that first originated in Mysore, Karnataka.
+This famous sweet is made with only three ingredients – gram flour, sugar syrup, and lots of ghee.
+This dish was a royal dessert first prepared for Maharaja Krishnaraja Wadiyar IV.
+Nowadays, however, it is a popular sweet during festivals such as Diwali.
+Making Mysore Pak is an art in itself, but by following this recipe and its tips, you will achieve the perfect texture and taste of this yummy sweet.

-This tasty sweet prepared by Lalitha Jagannathan – A 72-years-old multitalented Grandmom from Karnataka.
+This tasty sweet prepared by Lalitha Jagannathan – a 72-year-old multitalented Grandmom from Karnataka.

 Tips and Suggestions by the Mom Chef:-

 - Do not use a non-stick pan to make this sweet.
-Use only heavy bottomed aluminium or iron pan.
+Use only a heavy-bottomed aluminum or iron pan.

 - For the hard version, you have to cook it a little longer.
-When the mixture leaves the pan and it starts bubbling.
-Cook it for a minute or two.
-Then pour the mixture in the greased mould.
+When the mixture leaves the pan and starts bubbling, cook it for a minute or two.
+Then, pour the mixture in the greased mould.

-- Cut into pieces when the mixture is warm.
-Because after cooling it crumbled and you don’t get perfect pieces.
+- Cut into pieces when the mixture is warm because it crumbles after cooling and you do not get perfect pieces.